Showing posts with label Jeya Mohan. Show all posts

 He understood what he meant and took out a collection of short stories, gave it to me.

 “Paavai has published it.
 He is a very good guy.
-He has given the royalty amount in advance.
+He has paid me the royalty in advance.
 See…lots of medical expenses.
-I have to give them money anyway.
+I have to pay them money anyway.
 Right?”

-I smiled at him and said “he could have given it to them directly”.
+I smiled at him and said “he could have paid them directly”.
 He burst into laughter.
-It seemed that he needed no ears but only eyes to understand jokes.
+It just seemed that he needed no ears but only eyes to understand jokes.

 “If someone is afraid of gossiping, he has to take birth like him” Saminathan told.
-The elderly man burst into laughter, hitting his thighs.
-He then turned towards me and said, “This guy knows about the affairs of Janaki Raman.
+The elderly man burst into laughter, slapping his thighs.
+He then turned to me and said, “This guy knows about the affairs of Janaki Raman.
 But he won’t tell”.
 “Kumbakonam, in those days was different altogether.
-It was the town where Music and literature were flowing.
-Many famous persons are only from this town.
+It was the town where Music and literature were flowing like river.
+Many a famous persons are only from this town.
 Do you know that?”.
 I gave him a smile.
 “However, along with it came cheating, deceit and all.
-If they start with their loose tongue with betel leaves stuffed in mouth and contorted lips, even Lord Shiva would divorce his wife Umaiyaal for sure.”
+If they start with their loose tongue with betel leaves stuffed in mouth and puckering their lips, even Lord Shiva would divorce his wife Umaiyaal for sure.”

-I could notice that he was getting ready for another round of betel leaves.
+I could notice that he was getting ready for another roll of betel leaves.
 This time he opened the Betel Seeval packet.

 “what are you looking at?
 Here everything is only seeval.
 One heavy intake of betel leaves for every four or five times of intake of Seeval….what I was talking about?”

-“Yes…leaving that place, we would have Adai at Rayar Club.
+“Yes…from there, we would have Adai at Rayar Club.
 Or else Poori.
 Then coffee made of cow milk.
 We used to take coffee even at midnight.
-There would always be a concert at any temple.
-No matter where you were standing, you could hear Nathaswaram.
+There would always be a concert at some temple.
+No matter where you were in, you could hear Nathaswaram.
 Almost like a wandering group that was let loose.
 There were four or five looms running.
-Embroidery…it came from Nagpur in North.
+Embroidery…it was drawn from Nagpur in North.
 It was very good quality embroidery.
 Other weavers did not know how to weave it properly.
-If we made it, Goddess Mahalakshmi would blossom in embroidery”.
+If we made it, Goddess Mahalakshmi would blossom to life in embroidery”.

 “I started my writing career around that time.
 Whatever the form it was!
-It was all about writing anyway.
+It was just writing anyway.
 Wasn’t it?
 That was the only thing I knew.
-If I had taken birth as a girl, I would have opted for prostitution as my profession.
-Since I was born as writer, I could do only that.
+If I had taken birth as a girl, I would have become a prostitute.
+Since I was destined to be a writer, I could do only that.
 Publishing industry was also started and became a hot business around that time.
-After independence, schools and colleges were opened in every town during fifties.
+After independence, schools and colleges were set up in every town during fifties.
 Government libraries also came into existence.
 The Chettiar community which came from Burma with lots of wealth entered publishing business.
-All were relatives to each other.
-Related to each other either as Uncle or Brother in law!
+All were related to one another, either as Uncle or Brother in law!
 My publisher was in Trichy.
-They were two brothers.
+They were siblings.
 Their name was Meyyappan Brothers.
 Even in Pudhumai Pithan stories, a reference about them could be found.
 They had published a book by collaborating with their relatives in Chennai.
 What was the name of the story Saminathu?”

-“Truth and Contemplations” (Nijamum Ninaippum)”, Saminathan replied immediately.
-“Yes…one says that instead of doing book business, one could do snake gourd business.
+“Truth and Contemplations” (Nijamum Ninaippum)”, Saminathan replied instantly.
+“Yes…one says that instead of doing book business, one could sell snake gourd.
 The elder fellow says, ‘You fool!
 Snake gourd will get rotten’.
 Just see the deep-rooted differences of opinions in the matters of book publishing between brothers.
 He spat out in the spittoon and told, “However, I would say they were good people in general.
 They started their business in Trichy and were successfully running it.
 Other than money, nothing could enter their mind.
-Pure business people.
+Pure business minded people.
 It should be like that anyway.
-Being like that alone will help one sustain here.
-Or else, he would also close down his business and come to street like us.
-Every life has been created by God to do its designated tasks.
+Only then they sustain here.
+Or else, he would also close down his business and come down to street like us.
+Every life has been created by God for certain role anyway.
 Isn’t it da?”

-“Yes…na” Saminathan agreed.
-“If said correctly, only this fellow took me there.
-They told, ‘So you are writing books!!…We will pay you for every page’.
-If someone had given money and asked to suck their genitals, I would have sat to do that.
-My condition was so pathetic like that.
-I said ok.
+“If I am right, I'd say only this fellow took me there.
+They told, ‘So you are writing books!!…We will pay you for per page’.
+If someone had given money and asked to suck their penis, I would have kneeled down right there.
+That was the condition I was in.
+I said O.K.
 It was agreed that specified amount would be given as wage for every page written.
 There was nothing called royalty.
-Writing alone was not enough.
+Writing alone wasn't enough.
 I had to go to the press to do proof reading as well.
 There was a considerable demand for adopted stories.
 Topics like Suspense, love, terror and all were in great demand.
 Someone called Methavi used to write a lot about these topics.
 Elder Chettiar asked me, “Oi, can you write like Methavi?”.
 “I, Myself, am a Methavi” (extra-ordinarily gifted, jack of all trade), I replied.
 He could not understand what I said.
-But he was type of a person who could understand at a level that a writer was necessarily eccentric.
+But he was type of a person who had some vague idea that a writer would be an eccentric.

 “During my young age, I had read many of your novels.
 One man goes to London for studies to become a Barrister.
-A very handsome man and a very ugly man were always together there…”
+A very handsome man and a very ugly man ...being together always..."

-He dismissed it nonchalantly. “see…you read something and regurgitate with different stuff…is it that difficult or what?
+He dismissed it nonchalantly. “see…you read something and reproduce it with different stuff…is it that difficult or what?
 I used to complete two novels per month”

 “Two?”

 “Then what?
-Sometimes I used to complete three four novels”
+Sometimes I used to complete three or four a month”

 “The agreement was about payment per page.
-But in practice, they would give whatever that came over their mind.
+But in reality, they would give whatever they felt like.
 From ten rupees to thirty rupees…You wouldn’t even get it in one go.
-In case if you asked them, they would give one rupee or Eight anas and make entries in the big ledger.
+If you asked them, they would give one rupee or Eight anas and make entries in the big ledger.
 Pudhumai Pithan has written about these Big ledger entries in his stories.”

 Getting stunned, I asked him, “Just thirty rupees!!…was it for the complete novel?”